HarikalarKutusu/cv-tbox-split-maker/README.md

 The data we use is huge and not suited for github.
 We used the following:

 - s1: Default splits in datasets, created by the current Common Voice CorporaCreator (-s 1 default option)
-- s99: Alternative splits created by the current Common Voice CorporaCreator with -s 99 option, taking up to 99 recordings per sentence, i.e. nearly the whole dataset.
+- s5/s99: Alternative splits created by the current Common Voice CorporaCreator with -s 5 and 99 option, taking up to 5/99 recordings per sentence.
+5 is a reasonabşle number anf 99 takes nearly the whole dataset.
 - v1: ("Voice First") Alternative split created by "algorithm-v1.py".
 This is a 80-10-10% (train-dev-test) splitting with 25-25-50% voice diversity (nearly) ensured.
 This algorithm has been suggested to Common Voice Project for being used as default splitting algorithm, with a report including a detailed analysis and some training results.
 - vw: ("Voice first for Whisper") A version of v1 for better OpenAI Whisper fine-tuning, with 90-5-5% splits, keeping 25-25-50% diversity (only available for Whisper languages).
 - vx: ("Voice first for eXternal test") A version of v1 with 95-5-0% splits and 50-50-0% diversity, so no test split, where you can test your model against other datasets like Fleurs or Voxpopuli (only available for Fleurs & Voxpopuli languages).

+For vw and vx we limited the process to only include datasets with >=2k recordings in validated bucket.

 Compressed splits for each language / dataset version / algorithm can be found under the [shared Google Drive location](https://drive.google.com/drive/folders/13c3VME_qRT1JSGjPue153K8FiDBH4QD2?usp=drive_link).
 To use them in your trainings, just download one and override the default train/dev/test.tsv files in your expanded dataset directory.